Vicki Meints Obituary - NE | Legacy Pro

 Vicki Diane Meints

-Vicki Diane Meints, 68, of Beatrice, passed away on August 29, 2020 surrounded by family.
+Vicki Diane Meints, 68, of Beatrice, NE passed away on August 29th, 2020 surrounded by family.
 She enjoyed spending time with her kids, grandchildren, crocheting, and watching TV especially the Hallmark channel.

-Survivors include daughter Chasity Meyers of Beatrice; sons Daniel Urban and Matt Meints, both of Beatrice; grandchildren Trinity Meyers, Zoe Meyers, Michael Urban, Daniel Urban and Jessica Urban; brother Michael Rademacher.
-Preceded in death by son Trinity Meints, parents Henry and Luella Rademacher.
+Survivors includes, daughter, Chasity Meyers, sons; Daniel Urban and Matt Meints all of Beatrice, grandchildren; Trinity Meyers, Zoe Meyers, Michael Urban, Daniel Urban and Jessica Urban.
+She also left behind her brother Michael Rademacher.
+Preceded in death by son Trinity Meints, parents; Henry and Luella Rademacher.